fenago/python-networking-sysadmins/scripting/lab_guides/Lab_5.md

 Using a tarfile module to examine the contents of TAR files
 -----------------------------------------------------------------------------

-In this section, we will learn about how we can examine the contents of a created tar archive without actually extracting that tar file.
-We will do it using Python\'s `tarfile` module.

 Create a `examine_tar_file_content.py` script and write the following content in it: